etiennedyer/vesuvius/README.md

 5. Stitch all layers together vertically to create a 3D mesh

 This corresponds to steps 1-3 in the TA pipeline, I'd use all the same steps afterwards, which seem to be working well.
-I'm currently on step 2, I'm looking at different segmentation algorithms and trying to figure out which makes the most sense.
+I'm currently on step 2, looking at different segmentation algorithms and trying to figure out which makes the most sense.
-For step 3, I'm trying to figure out how to only trace the inside face of the scroll.
-In terms of connecting the edges, I think a model based on distance vs the angle of the edge makes a lot of sense, where node_i is connected to node_{i+1} based on which node scores the highest on some combination of (distance - angle), prioritizing nodes which are along the expected path of the graph.
+For step 3, I think a model based on distance vs the angle of the edge makes a lot of sense, where node_i is connected to node_{i+1} based on which node scores the highest on some combination of (distance - angle), prioritizing nodes which are along the expected path of the graph.

 I've uploaded my work [here](segment.md). \
 <img src="https://etiennedyer.github.io/assets/vesuvius/dbscan.png" width=400 height=400>